Bennyyoung/Forkhive/src/pages/team/leslie.md

 ---

 <p style='text-align: justify'>
-    Leslie is a Software Engineer.
+    Leslie is a tech enthusiast specializing in MERN Stack development.
 </p>